 We love this question!
 At the university level, we have the land acknowledgement on our website, and we share it at the beginning of large gatherings, such as commencement.
 Whether you are in an event focusing on students, faculty, staff, alumni, and/or community partners, you can share the land acknowledgement at the beginning of large and small events.
 It is important that we demonstrate respect as we read the land acknowledgement and strive to use correct pronunciation (see the Pronunciation Guide above) as we read the land acknowledgement, and to understand that the land acknowledgement is just one – albeit very important – aspect of supporting Native American/First Nations/Indigenous communities.

 Take some time in your unit to ask the following questions so your use of the land acknowledgement is connected to meaningful work you are doing within your campus unit and with your colleagues:

 There are multiple resources you can explore at the following links.
 Each year, we plan to update and expand accessibility to these resources, as well as support meaningful and equitable collaborations with our local, state, regional, national, and global Native American/First Nations/Indigenous communities.

-Tulane’s land acknowledgement was written by Colleen Billiot and John Barbry, members of the United Houma and Tunica-Biloxi Nations respectively.
+Tulane’s land acknowledgement was developed in consultation with Colleen Billiot and John Barbry, members of the United Houma and Tunica-Biloxi Nations respectively.
 Colleen and John worked closely with the Office of the President and the Office of Equity, Diversity, and Inclusion to discuss the purpose of the land acknowledgement, as well as to discuss ways to honor our Native American/First Nations/Indigenous communities at Tulane and in New Orleans in meaningful ways.